-OSP Rationale for security objectives

-P.USER.AUTHORIZATION The OSP:

-To preserve operational accountability and security, Users will be authorized to use the TOE only as permitted by the TOE Owner.

-OSP Rationale for security objectives is enforced by: O.USER.AUTHORIZED which establishes user identification and authentication as the basis for authorization to use the TOE.
-OE.USER.AUTHORIZED which establishes responsibility of the TOE Owner to appropriately grant authorization.
-P.SOFTWARE.VERIFICATION The OSP: To detect corruption of the executable code in the TSF, procedures will exist to self-verify executable code in the TSF. is enforced by: O.SOFTWARE.VERIFIED which provides procedures to self-verify executable code in the TSF.
-P.AUDIT.LOGGING The OSP: To preserve operational accountability and security, records that provide an audit trail of TOE use and security-relevant events will be created, maintained, and protected from unauthorized disclosure or alteration, and will be reviewed by authorized personnel. is enforced by: O.AUDIT.LOGGED which creates and maintains a log of TOE use and security-relevant events, and prevents unauthorized disclosure or alteration.
-OE.AUDIT_STORAGE.PROTECTED which protects exported audit records from unauthorized access, deletion and modifications.
-OE.AUDIT_ACCESS.AUTHORIZED which establishes responsibility of, the TOE Owner to provide appropriate access to exported audit records.
+OSP Rationale for security objectives P.USER.AUTHORIZATION The OSP: • To preserve operational accountability and security, Users will be authorized to use the TOE only as permitted by the TOE Owner. is enforced by: O.USER.AUTHORIZED which establishes user identification and authentication as the basis for authorization to use the TOE. • OE.USER.AUTHORIZED which establishes responsibility of the TOE Owner to appropriately grant authorization.
+P.SOFTWARE.VERIFICATION The OSP: • To detect corruption of the executable code in the TSF, procedures will exist to self-verify executable code in the TSF. is enforced by: O.SOFTWARE.VERIFIED which provides procedures to self-verify executable code in the TSF.
+P.AUDIT.LOGGING The OSP: • To preserve operational accountability and security, records that provide an audit trail of TOE use and security-relevant events will be created, maintained, and protected from unauthorized disclosure or alteration, and will be reviewed by authorized personnel. is enforced by: O.AUDIT.LOGGED which creates and maintains a log of TOE use and security-relevant events, and prevents unauthorized disclosure or alteration.

+OSP Rationale for security objectives OE.AUDIT_STORAGE.PROTECTED which protects exported audit records from unauthorized access, deletion and modifications.
+OE.AUDIT_ACCESS.AUTHORIZED which establishes responsibility of the TOE Owner to provide appropriate access to exported audit records.
 OE.AUDIT.REVIEWED which establishes responsibility of the TOE Owner to ensure that audit logs are appropriately reviewed.
-P.INTERFACE.MANAGEMENT The OSP: To prevent unauthorized use of the external interfaces of the TOE, operation of those interfaces will be controlled by the TOE and its IT environment. is enforced by: O.INTERFACE.MANAGED which manages the operation of external interfaces in accordance with security policies.
+P.INTERFACE.MANAGEMENT The OSP: • To prevent unauthorized use of the external interfaces of the TOE, operation of those interfaces will be controlled by the TOE and its IT environment. is enforced by: O.INTERFACE.MANAGED which manages the operation of external interfaces in accordance with security policies.
 OE.INTERFACE.MANAGED which establishes a protected environment for TOE external interfaces.
-P.ADMIN.PASSWORD The OSP: To restrict access to administrative tasks, the Device Administrator Password will be set in the evaluated configuration so that it is required to perform security-relevant actions through EWS (HTTP) or at the Control Panel. is enforced by:

-OSP Rationale for security objectives OE.ADMIN.TRAINED which establishes responsibility of the TOE Owner to provide appropriate Administrator training.
-P.USERNAME.CHARACTER_SET The OSP: • To prevent ambiguous user names in the TOE's audit trail, the Display Names of the Local Device Sign In method users and the user names of the LDAP and Windows Sign In method users must only contain ASCII printable characters except for the double quote (22 hex) and single quote (27 hex) characters (i.e., allowed ASCII characters in hexadecimal: 20, 21, 23 - 26, 28 - 7E). is enforced by: OE.USERNAME.CHARACTER_SET which establishes that the Display Names of all Local Device Sign In users and the user names of all LDAP and Windows Sign In methods users shall only contain ASCII printable characters except for the double quote (22 hex) and single quote (27 hex) characters (i.e., allowed ASCII characters in hexadecimal: 20, 21, 23 - 26, 28 - 7E).
+P.ADMIN.PASSWORD The OSP: • To restrict access to administrative tasks, the Device Administrator Password will be set in the evaluated configuration so that it is required to perform security- relevant actions through EWS (HTTP), WS- Web Services, and at the Control Panel. is enforced by: OE.ADMIN.TRAINED which establishes responsibility of the TOE Owner to provide appropriate Administrator training.
+P.USERNAME.CHARACTER_SET The OSP: • To prevent ambiguous user names in the TOE's audit trail, the Display Names of the Local Device Sign In method users and the user names of the LDAP and Windows Sign In method users must only contain ASCII printable characters except for the double quote (22 hex) and single quote (27 hex) characters (i.e., allowed ASCII characters in hexadecimal: 20, 21, 23 - 26, 28 - 7E). is enforced by: OE.USERNAME.CHARACTER_SET which establishes that the Display Names of all Local Device Sign In users and the user names of all LDAP and Windows Sign In methods users shall only contain ASCII printable

+OSP Rationale for security objectives characters except for the double quote (22 hex) and single quote (27 hex) characters (i.e., allowed ASCII characters in hexadecimal: 20, 21, 23 - 26, 28 - 7E).
+P.REMOTE_PANEL.DISALLOWED The OSP: To preserve operational accountability and security, administrators must not use the Remote Control-Panel feature. is enforced by: OE.ADMIN_TRAINED which establishes responsibility of the TOE Owner to provide appropriate Administrator training.